Public Documentation

 : A named tuple of auxiliary fields, default is an emptyNamedTuple()

-: The ocean surface velocities used to limit the sea ice momentum when the mass or the concentration are below a certain threshold. default isnothing
+: The free drift velocities used to limit sea ice momentum when the mass or the concentration are below a certain threshold.
+Default isnothing

 (indicating that the free drift velocities are zero).solver